jart/scriptus/docs/api.md

 In many places it may be better to use (listen) so that a script can be woken up by prodding it if necessary.

-TODO pipe(arr);
+##TODO pipe(obj);

 When multiple processes have been created via fork() you may want them to communicate with each other without terminating.
 This is what pipe() is for.
-As with UNIX, the method returns two "ids" at index 0 and 1 of the provided object 'arr', respresenting the start and end of the pipe respectively.
-The ids can then be used in the methods say() and listen() above in the 'person' parameter.
+In UNIX, the method returns two "ids" at index 0 and 1 of the provided array 'arr', respresenting the start and end of the pipe respectively.
+In Scriptus, the supplied object will have the properties "in" and "out" set an ID.
+The IDs can then be used in the methods say(out) and listen(in) above in the 'person' parameter.

 #Networking